Written by Shannon,

 SSRIs are antidepressants that increase levels of serotonin—a neurotransmitter that helps maintain mental balance—in your brain.
 Increasing serotonin can improve your mood and reduce your symptoms.

 Your brain is constantly changing based on your environment, behaviors, diet, and medications.
 SSRIs change your brain by stimulating the growth of new cells and creating stronger connections, particularly in an area of the brain called the dorsolateral prefrontal cortex (DLPFC).
 New cell growth in the DLPFC can regulate areas of your brain that control anger, fear, memories, and mood.

 Lexapro is commonly used to treat both generalized anxiety disorder and depression in adults and adolescents, and when you first begin taking this medication it’s important to pay close attention to any changes that take place in your mood and symptoms.
-Aside from treatment for anxiety and depression, Lexapro is also used to treat eating disorders such as binge eating or bulimia, obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder (PMDD).
+Aside from treatment for anxiety and depression, Lexapro may be used off-label to treat eating disorders such as binge eating or bulimia, obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder (PMDD).

 Escitalopram is a well-tolerated antidepressant.
 But, as with any medication, you may experience side effects such as: